Deep Learning for Instance Retrieval: A Survey: Retrieval with Off-the-Shelf DCNN Models

 \begin{flushleft} \emph{b.
 Extracted from Convolutional Layers} \end{flushleft}

-Features from convolutional layers (usually the last layer) preserve more structural details which are especially beneficial for instance-level retrieval \cite{razavian2016visual}.
-The neurons in a convolutional layer are connected only to a local region of the input feature maps.
-The smaller receptive field ensures that the produced features preserve more local structural information and are more robust to image transformations like truncation and occlusion \cite{babenko2015aggregating}.
-Usually, the robustness of convolutional features is improved after pooling.
+The neurons in a convolutional layer are connected only to a local region of the input image, and this smaller receptive field ensures that the produced features $ \boldsymbol{A} $, usually from the last layer, preserve more local structural information \cite{ng2020solar},\cite{zheng2016good} and are more robust to image transformations \cite{babenko2015aggregating} thereby address the ``\textit{invariance challenge}''.
+For instance, Razavian \etal \cite{razavian2016visual} extract multi-scale features on the last convolutional layer and Mor{\`e}re \etal \cite{morere2017nested} incorporate a series of nested pooling layers into CNN.
+Both of them provide higher feature invariance.
+Thus, many image retrieval methods use convolutional layers as feature extractors~ \cite{jimenez2017class},\cite{yue2015exploiting},\cite{razavian2016visual},\cite{lou2018multi}.